LedFx/LedFx/README.rst

    $ pip install ledfx
    $ ledfx --open-ui

-For full installation instructions see :doc:`installing`.
+For full installation instructions see the `Installation Docs`_.

 Configuration
 -------------